mogess0606/AirBnB_clone_v2/README.md

-All SQL keywords should be in uppercase (SELECT, WHERE…) A README.md file, at the root of the folder of the project, is mandatory The length of your files will be tested using wc GitHub
+All SQL keywords should be in uppercase (SELECT, WHERE…) A README.md file, at the root of the folder of the project, is mandatory The length of your files will be tested using wc
-There should be one project repository per group.
-If you clone/fork/whatever a partner’s project repository with the same name before the second deadline, you risk a 0% score.
-# AirBnB_clone_v2